-- Update Average Daily Traffic data for borders and external stations through existing counts and cross border consultation (ongoing). - 2.
-Update information on non-exempt regional projects for inclusion in the statewide model (ongoing). - 3.
+- 1. Update the traffic count database with current Average Daily Traffic data at community lines and external stations gathered from inhouse traffic counts as well as from surrounding planning agencies (ongoing task). - 2.
+Update information on non-exempt regional projects for inclusion in the statewide model from the Office of Transportation Planning (ongoing). - 3.
 Update the MassBuilds site with new development data for the PVPC region (ongoing). - 4.
-Perform air quality conformity determinations for TIP projects to be funded under the Congestion Mitigation and Air Quality (CMAQ) program (ongoing). - Utilize the regional transportation model to assist in the development of future build out estimates, provide support data and estimate the effects of planned transportation improvements (ongoing). - Coordinate regional travel demand model data with MassDOT, surrounding Massachusetts RPAs, and the Capital Region Council of Governments. - 7.
-Adjust the number and size of regional TAZ's based on 2020 Census new blockgroups delineations estimated to be received August 2021. - 8.
-As 2020 Census data becomes available, update and re-run 2020, 2030, and 2040 model years to obtain estimates based on new TAZ's and socioeconomic data obtained from 2020 US Census. - As discussed in the 2020 RTP update, PVPC will work with the JTC to translate community wide VMT from the Regional Travel Demand Model into an estimate of GHG emissions, December 2020.
+Perform air quality conformity determinations for TIP projects to be funded under the Congestion Mitigation and Air Quality (CMAQ) program (ongoing). - 5.
+Utilize the regional transportation model to assist in the development of future build out estimates, provide support data and estimate the effects of planned transportation improvements (ongoing). - 6.
+Coordinate regional travel demand model data with MassDOT, surrounding Massachusetts RPAs, and the Capital Region Council of Governments. - 7.
+Adjust the number and size of regional TAZ's based on 2020 Census new block groups delineations estimated to be received August 2021. - 8.
+Begin updates for the 2020 Regional Transportation Model base year.
+This is an 18-month endeavor that includes creating new TAZs with socio-economic data from block groups, as information from the Census 2020 data becomes available.
+The census data is expected to be obtained December 2021 pending future announcements. - 9.
+Evaluate the existing Speed/Capacity Lookup table used in running the Regional Transportation Model macro to identify any necessary adjustments. - 10.
+Participate in the statewide Socio-economic Projections Committee headed by MassDOT to develop new forecasts based on data derived from the 2020 Census for use in the Build Out scenarios of the 2024 RTP update.